If you’ve ever had a beef jerky craving, you’ve probably noticed that it is priced significantly higher than other snack food items.

 - Jerky is usually made from lean meat, which is more expensive

 1. Cows Are Expensive

-I’m sure I don’t have to tell you that beef jerky comes from beef or that beef comes from cattle, however, you may not be aware of just how expensive a cow can be.
-As we can see by looking at this cattle-dealing websites, one cow typically costs between $1000 and $2000.
-When you’re trying to raise mass quantities for the beef industry, it requires a serious investment of capital and those folks need to recoup their money.
+I’m sure I don’t have to tell you that beef jerky comes from beef or that beef comes from cattle; however, you may not be aware of just how expensive a cow can be.
+As we can see by looking at these cattle-dealing websites, one cow typically costs between $1000 and $2000.
+Trying to raise mass quantities for the beef industry requires a serious investment of capital, and those folks need to recoup their money.

 When the cows are slaughtered, each one will produce 400-600 pounds of beef.
 When that beef is turned into jerky, it takes about two pounds of meat to make one pound of jerky.
 Thus, your 400-600 pounds of raw meat becomes 200-300 pounds of dried jerky.
 Assuming that we have a 1000-pound cow, this means that the manufacturer is paying about $2 per pound just for the cows themselves, to say nothing of their food, water, and medical care.